wavefrontHQ/help/log_browser.md

 Use the logs browser to:
 * See logs for a selected time range.
-* Filter logs using tags, application, service, source, and keywords.
+* Filter logs using tags, application, service, source, and text.
 * Include or exclude logs from the search results, and much more.

 See [Log Browser](http://docs-sandbox-b.wavefront.com/logging_log_browser.html) for details.